annachaykovska/Bready-Set-Go/README.md

 - **D**: Drive right
 - **R**: Reset position to spawn

-Note: Keyboard controls were broken sometime during the merge-fest of this milestone.
-The functionnality is not important as it was meant for debug purposes for the most part.
+Note: Keyboard controls were broken sometime during the merge-fest of the previous milestone.
+The functionnality is not important as it was meant for debug purposes for the most part, so we ignored the issue.

 ## New Features and Changes Included
 - **Level Design and Gameplay:**